-Last week, we explored ways to improve your manuscript’s acceptance rate by examining the factors editors consider when making their decisions.
-We also looked at how to choose the right journal, examining aspects such as a journal’s scope and the peer review process.
-This week, we will discuss practical issues about manuscripts before we launch into identifying the best practices for writing a successful journal submission.
+In a previous article, we explored ways to improve your manuscript acceptance rate by examining the factors editors consider when making their decisions.
+We also looked at how to find a journal to publish in, examining aspects such as a journal’s scope and the peer review process.
+In this article, we will discuss practical issues about manuscripts before we launch into identifying the best practices for writing a successful journal submission.

 In the literary world, an author is someone who creates a written work.
 In the academic research world, however, an author is much more.
 Indeed, many journals follow the recommendations promoted by the International Committee of Medical Journal Editors (ICMJE).
 To obtain authorship credit, a person must partake in ALL of the following four phases of research publication: